 - 1/4 teaspoon ground ginger

 - 1/8 teaspoon kosher salt

 - 1/8 teaspoon cayenne pepper

-- 2 cups roasted pumpkin seeds
+- 3/4 cup unsalted roasted pumpkin seeds

-- 4 oz. bittersweet chocolate, finely chopped
+- 2 ounces bittersweet chocolate, finely chopped

 - Maldon salt

-- Spread the toffee evenly in the pan with a spatula, let stand for a minute, then sprinkle the chocolate across the toffee.
+- Spread the toffee evenly with the spatula, let stand for a minute, then sprinkle the chocolate across the toffee.

-- Place the baking sheet in the freezer for about a half hour to completely cool the toffee, then break into pieces.
+- Place the baking sheet in the refrigerator for about an hour to completely cool the toffee, then break into pieces.